futzu/gums/README.md

   -i INSTUFF, --instuff INSTUFF
                         default is 'udp://@235.35.3.5:3535'
   -b BYTESIZE, --bytesize BYTESIZE
-                        Number of bytes to read. default is 1 -v, --version         Show version
+                        Number of bytes to read. default is to read all.
+  -v, --version         Show version
 ```